lincongNMR/java_project/javaCodes/project2/README.md

 If you have an problem, please post as an issue on this project (not lincongNMR/java_project).
 The Java support does not use Eclipse to support Java Application, so you post them as an issue if you have an error and a problem you've encountered on zixuan75/java_project.
 Issue do not post as you have an question on this project, please post as an comment on the "Beta folder" pull request, when you just have a question on that time.

 Photos are not a instance of all of them code written in Java, it maybe a part, so we don't add all of them code written in Java.
 So this is why we don't insert photo all of them code written in Java, we insert photo a part of code written in Java, and we don't edit all of them code written in Java.
-Maintainly, this code isn't correct, so we removed from editing.
+So maintainly, this code isn't correct, so we removed from editing when we maintain that code is incorrect when we posted to github.

 Two photos:
 ![alt text](0a.png "S1: Showing this program's photo.")